 For many tour operators, halal is the future.

 The ever-evolving travel industry has been undergoing one of its biggest changes in years.
 Gone are the days when travel was exclusively for the wealthy — with the rise of a global middle class (or ‘travelling class’) as well as cheaper flying costs, travel has never been more accessible.
 Tourists are venturing further afield and taking part in a wider variety of activities than ever before.
 The growing middle class among Muslims, in particular, has begun to change the way tour operators and travellers view modern-day vacationing.
-Worth $177bn (£136bn) in 2017, halal tourism is projected to continue its growth to reach $274bn by 2023, according to the most recent State of the Global Islamic Economy Report.
+Worth $177bn (£136bn) in 2017, halal tourism is projected to continue its growth to reach $274bn by 2023, according to the 2017-18 State of the Global Islamic Economy Report.
 In light of this new growth, many tour operators are adapting their practices to offer a more inclusive experience to guests from a range of different social and religious backgrounds.